deepinv/deepinv/paper/paper.md

 # Summary

-`deepinv` is an open-source PyTorch-based library for solving imaging inverse problems with deep learning.
+`deepinv` is an open-source PyTorch-based [@paszke2019pytorch] library for solving imaging inverse problems with deep learning.
 The library aims to cover most steps in modern imaging pipelines, from the definition of the forward sensing operator to the training of unfolded reconstruction networks in a supervised or self-supervised way.

 # Statement of need

 Deep neural networks have become ubiquitous in various imaging inverse problems, from computational photography to astronomical and medical imaging.
 Despite the ever-increasing research effort in the field, most learning-based algorithms are built from scratch, are hard to generalize beyond the specific problem they were designed to solve, and the results reported in papers are often hard to reproduce.
-In order to tackle these pitfalls, an international group of research scientists has worked intensely in the last year to build
-`deepinv` is an open-source PyTorch library [@paszke2019pytorch] for solving imaging inverse problems with deep learning, whose first stable version has been very recently released.
 DeepInverse aims to cover most of the steps in modern imaging pipelines, from the definition of the forward sensing operator to the training of unfolded reconstruction networks in a supervised or self-supervised way.
-The main goal of this library is to become the standard open-source tool for researchers (experts in optimization, machine learning, etc.) and practitioners (biologists, physicists, etc.).
+The target audience of this library are both inverse problems researchers (experts in optimization, machine learning, etc.) and practitioners (biologists, physicists, etc.).
-The `deepinv` has the following objectives: i) accelerate future research by enabling efficient testing and deployment of new ideas, ii) enlarge the adoption of deep learning in inverse problems by lowering the entrance bar to new researchers in the field, and iii) enhance research reproducibility via a common definition of imaging operators and reconstruction methods and a common framework for defining datasets for inverse problems.
+`deepinv` has the following objectives: i) accelerate future research by enabling efficient testing and deployment of new ideas, ii) enlarge the adoption of deep learning in inverse problems by lowering the entrance bar to new researchers in the field, and iii) enhance research reproducibility via a common definition of imaging operators and reconstruction methods and a common framework for defining datasets for inverse problems.

+There are multiple python computational imaging libraries, such as  however none share the same scope as `deepinv`.
+SCICO and Pyxu are two python library whose main focus are variational optimization and plug-and-play reconstruction methods.
+These libraries do not provide specific tools for training reconstruction models such as a custom trainer and self-supervised losses, and do not cover diffusion methods, adversarial methods or unrolling networks.
+Moreover, `deepinv` provides a larger set of forward operators and generators.

+PyLops provides a linear operator class and many built-in linear operators.
+These operators are compatible with many SciPy solvers.
+SCICO is more focused on computational imaging that PyLops and has several specialized operators that PyLops does not.

+ODL provides a variety of operators and related infrastructure for prototyping of inverse problems.
+It is built on top of NumPy/SciPy, and does not support any of the advanced features of JAX.

+ProxImaL is a Python package for image optimization problems.
+Like SCICO and many of the other projects listed here, problems are specified by combining objects representing, operators, functionals, and solvers.
+It does not support any of the advanced features of JAX.

+ProxMin provides a set of proximal optimization algorithms for minimizing non-smooth functionals.
+It is built on top of NumPy/SciPy, and does not support any of the advanced features of JAX (however, an open issue suggests that JAX compatibility is planned).
+CVXPY provides a flexible language for defining optimization problems and a wide selection of solvers, but has limited support for matrix-free methods.

 ![Schematic of the library.\label{fig:schematic}](figures/deepinv_schematic_.png)